paulw11/Seam3/README.md

 | To - one    | To one relationships are translated as CKReferences on the CloudKit Servers.|
 | To - many    | To many relationships are not explicitly created.
 Seam only creates and manages to-one relationships on the CloudKit Servers. <br/> <strong>Example</strong> -> If an Employee has a to-one relationship to Department and Department has a to-many relationship to Employee than Seam will only create the former on the CloudKit Servers.
 It will fullfil the later by using the to-one relationship.
 If all employees of a department are accessed Seam will fulfil it by fetching all the employees that belong to that particular department.|

 <strong>Note :</strong> You must create inverse relationships in your app's CoreData Model or Seam wouldn't be able to translate CoreData Models in to CloudKit Records.
-Unexpected errors and curroption of data can possibly occur.
+Unexpected errors and corruption of data can possibly occur.

 ## Sync